First Nucleon Gluon PDF from Large Momentum Effective Theory: Numerical Results and Discussions

-to fit the large-$\nu$ data, where $A$, $m$ and $d$ are fitted parameters.
-We use this form to fit our Wilson-3 strange nucleon data at $P_z = 1.71$~GeV data from $z=9a$ to $16a$.
-We find again that it is still difficult to separate the algebraic and exponential decay at this level of precision, which causes a very large amount of fluctuation in the fit parameters, but this fluctuation of the individual parameters cancels and allows us to obtain a reasonable fit and extrapolation.
-We plot the results of this fit in Fig.~\ref{fig:O0IB_large-nu}.
-We see qualitatively that the fit agrees well with the data and decays nicely to zero while the lattice artifacts cause the largest distance data to diverge.
+We plot the results of this fit for the Wilson3 strange nucleon in Fig.~\ref{fig:O0IB_large-nu}, as an example of our most precise data.
+We see qualitatively that the fit agrees well with the data and decays nicely to zero while the largest distance data diverge due to the increasing UV fluctuations and finite volume effects introduced at such large distances.
 Inside the fit range, the parameterization has error similar to the data, before shrinking exponentially compared to the exponentially growing error in the data.
-With these two features, we can reliably perform a Fourier transformation on this data.
+This is consistent for the other datasets, which are shown in Appendix~\ref{sec:app_large-nu}.
+With these two features, we can reliably perform a Fourier transformation on the data.